20 Best Photo Spots in Iceland You Shouldn't Miss

 June 2022

-Jökulsárlón is a photographer's dream come true.
-This is just one of of the few glacier lagoons in the area, but it’s definitely the most popular.
-These lagoons are where massive chunks of ice break off from the nearby Vatnajökull glacier and float in the icy waters, eventually making it out to sea.
-(Be sure to cross the street and visit Diamond Beach.)
-The contrast of the crystal-clear ice against the dark volcanic sands makes for some seriously striking shots.
-Plus, if you're lucky, you might even catch a glimpse of seals playing among the icebergs.
+Jökulsárlón is a photographer’s dream, hands down.
+It’s one of the few glacier lagoons in the area, and while it’s the most popular, the surreal beauty of this spot makes it an absolute must-visit.
+Here, massive chunks of ice break off from the nearby Vatnajökull glacier and float in the icy waters before drifting out to sea.
+And don’t forget to cross the road to visit Diamond Beach, where the crystal-clear ice contrasts beautifully against the black volcanic sand—creating some seriously striking photo opportunities.

 Dettifoss